(define-ffi-function NAME C-NAME RETURN ARGS LIBRARY &optional DOCSTRING).

 (define-ffi-function test-add "test_add" :int [:int :int] test.so) (test-add 23 -23) ;=> 0

-However, the docstring for test-add
+However, the docstring for test-add is not that great.

 (describe-function 'test-add)